TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

   "symbols" : ["ORDERED", "READY", "DELIVERED"]
 }
 ```
 Suppose we want to define some kind of logic dependent on delivery status.
-If we just use this field in filter/choice we can discover that it is of type EnumSymbol and cannot be just compared with plain string with one of the allowed values:
+If we just use this field in filter/choice, we can discover that it is of type EnumSymbol and cannot be just compared with plain String - even if it contains one of the  allowed values.

 ![img](img/enumComparisonToStringProblem.png)

-What the heck is EnumSymbol?
+What is the EnumSymbol?
 It is a generic Java type representing the enum.
-Currently, the workaround is to convert it to string before the comparison is done, as on the screenshot below.
+Currently, the workaround is to convert it to String before the comparison is done, as on the screenshot below.

 ![img](img/enumComparisonToStringSolution.png)

 Now, imagine that we got one of the above enum values in a variable of type string.
-If you attempt to make the comparison, the Nussknacker typing system will complain:
+If you try to make the comparison, the Nussknacker typing system will complain:

 ![img](img/enumComparisonWithVariable.png)